Middle East News Agency ( MENA)

 * In 1960, MENA was nationalized along with other press establishments and was affiliated to the Ministry of Information.
 In 1978, MENA became a national press establishment affiliated to the Shura (consultative) Council, like the other national press institutions.

 * MENA secured a mega-leap in 1996 when it began transmission via three satellites, covering Africa, Asia, Europe and South and North America.
-MENA now uses computers in editing and transmitting news through satellites instead of the Tickers.
+MENA then used computers in editing and transmitting news through satellites instead of the Tickers.

-* MENA transmits now over 1,000 news items daily in Arabic, English, and French.
+* MENA transmits news to its subscribers daily in Arabic, English, and French.

 Updating news tools:

-* Out of its keenness to completely transform itself from just offering news services to “monetizing the service”, MENA has recently developed its existing news services and started introducing new ones, such as the Video Bulletin Service, MENA Popular Portal, Social Media Unit and Info Graph Department.
+* Out of its keenness to completely transform itself from just offering news services to “monetizing the service”, MENA has over the past ten years developed its existing news services and started introducing new ones, such as the Video Bulletin Service, MENA Social Media Unit and Info Graph Department.

-* Affected by the rapid geopolitical changes created by the 25 January Revolution, MENA has also introduced the SMS service to the three cell phone operators in Egypt.
-The move comes in tandem with transmitting news items to its subscribers on the new official portal.
+* MENA has also introduced an SMS service to all cell phone operators in Egypt.
+The move comes in tandem with transmitting news items to its subscribers on its official portal.

 Goals and values :